 “Our vision is that every day Prime makes your life better, easier and more fun, and shopping at Whole Foods Market with exclusive deals and savings is all of this and more.” — Cem Sibay, vice president, Amazon Prime

-Amazon’s addition of options for underbanked consumers and broader range of offerings — from cards with significant cash back rewards and 0% financing, to accepting SNAP benefits as payments, to launching secured cards for credit rebuilding — suggests that the company is looking to bring as many consumers into the credit market and incentivizing them to stay through perks tied back to the ecosystem.
+Amazon’s addition of options for underbanked consumers and broader range of offerings — from cards with significant cash back rewards and 0% financing, to accepting SNAP benefits as payments, to launching secured cards for credit rebuilding — suggests that the company is looking to bring as many consumers as possible into the credit market and incentivizing them to stay through perks tied back to the ecosystem.

 Amazon’s next financial pillar?